Grade Level: 6 (5-7)

 While looking at all the force examples illustrated on the slide, ask students: What forces might engineers use to their advantage?
 How might they do this?
 For example, engineers take advantage of drag forces when designing parachutes.

 (slide 6) Introduce Newton's first law of motion by helping students translate Newton's original language into "sixth grade language."
 Make sure students do not confuse "every body," meaning "every object," with "everybody."
 Have students translate Newton's wording into the more common definition: "Unless an unbalanced force acts on an object, an object at rest stays at rest and an object in motion, stays in motion."

 (slide 7) An object only accelerates if an unbalanced force acts on it (net force ≠ 0).
 If the forces acting on an object are balanced (or no forces are acting on the object), then the object maintains its velocity (if non-zero).
 Reinforce the concept with examples; ask students to explain how each picture on the slide illustrates Newton's first law of motion.

 - The pyramid is a massive object that does not move; no unbalanced forces.

 - In space, when astronauts move, they continue moving (think of footage from the international space station).

-- If a biker's front wheel hits a barrier (such as a log or curb), s/he will fly over the handlebars.
+- If a biker's front wheel hits a barrier (such as a log or curb), they will fly over the handlebars.

 (optional) Discuss the invisible bicycle helmet, a cool engineering invention, and show a 3:46-minute video about it.
 The video can be interpreted to demonstrate Newton's first law in the event of a bike crash; video at https://www.youtube.com/watch?v=CMAhptqk-4Q.